syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ## First day of week

-By default, schedule control will be rendered with Sunday as the first day of the week, it can be customized to any day of the week by using `FirstDayOfWeek` property of `SfSchedule`.
+By default, schedule control will be rendered with Sunday as the first day of the week.
+It can be customized to any day of the week using the `FirstDayOfWeek` property of `SfSchedule`.

 {% tabs %}
 {% highlight xaml %}